SoftwareHeritage/swh-loader-cvs/docs/README.rst

 pserver protocol, with optional support for tunnelling pserver via SSH.

 The CVS loader does *not* require the cvs program to be installed.
+However, the loader's test suite does require cvs to be installed.

 Access via rsync requires the rsync program to be installed.
 The CVS loader will then invoke rsync to obtain a temporary local copy of the